conorbarthel/backend_mod_1_prework/section1/reflection.md

 1. How would you print the string `"Hello World!"` to the terminal?

-You could enter irb in the terminal and type in the command print "Hello World!"
+You could enter irb in the terminal and type in the command print or puts "Hello World!"

 1. What character is used to indicate comments in a ruby file?